denispelli/CriticalSpacing/README.md

 To install and run CriticalSpacing on your machine, please do the following:

-1. DOWNLOAD the CriticalSpacing software:
+1. CLICK the "Download ZIP" button above (on right side) or this link to download the CriticalSpacing software:
 [https://github.com/denispelli/CriticalSpacing/archive/v0.3.zip](https://github.com/denispelli/CriticalSpacing/archive/v0.3.zip)
 1. UNPACK the “zip” archive, producing a folder called CriticalSpacing.
 1. READ INSTRUCTIONS.
 Inside the CriticalSpacing folder, open the Word document, "Install CriticalSpacing.docx" for detailed instructions for installation of MATLAB and CriticalSpacing.